MontiCore/statecharts/README.md

 ##### Step 2: Build Project with gradle

     gradle build --refresh-dependencies
-Afterwards, the jar of the tool is available in `sc-language/target/libs`.
+Afterwards, the jars of the tools are available in `target/libs`.

 ## Tool Documentation